DakshitaMotwani/Furniture-Oasis/README.md

 # Furniture-Oasis
-A site for our modular furniture model.
+A venture dealing in modular furniture